rodw/rodw.github.com/_snippets/snippets.md

 If you position the cursor on the `u` (sixth column), then `M-u` changes `quick` to `qUICK`, `M-c` changes `quick` to `qUick`, etc.

-One could probably write an elisp function based on `(capitalize-word)` and some heurstics or dictionary lookups to create a true title case function (e.g., not capitalize `a`, `an`, `the` in the middle of a phrase), but `M-c` is a quick and easy approximation.
+One could probably write an elisp function based on `(capitalize-word)` and some heuristics or dictionary look-ups to create a true title case function (e.g., not capitalize `a`, `an`, `the` in the middle of a phrase), but `M-c` is a quick and easy approximation.

 Also, note that there is a version of upcase and downcase that work on the selection (region) instead of the next word.